View on GitHub

 ATAC

-ATAC pipeline aligns reads in .fastq to a specified reference genome, removes chrM and blacklisted regions for mouse.
+ATAC pipeline aligns reads in .fastq to a specified reference genome, and removes mitochondrial reads.
 Spike-in option is not built in by default, but alignment can be done on a spike-in genome separately.

 CELL-RANGER